top of page

 R’ Hillel Shklover continues,

 “(Ez.
-37:19) the wood of Yosef – This refers to Mashiach ben Yosef for the entire Redemption depends on the unification of the two pieces of wood: the wood of Yosef and the wood of Judah (as it states in this chapter).
+37:19) The wood of Yosef – This refers to Mashiach ben Yosef for the entire Redemption depends on the unification of the two pieces of wood: the wood of Yosef and the wood of Judah (as it states in this chapter).
 They are the two meshichim: Mashiach ben Yosef and Mashiach ben David, who at first, i.e., when the Redemption starts naturally from below, will be separate individuals in “your hand” [Ez.
 37:17].
-Afterwards, they will become one in “My hand” [Ez.
+Afterward, they will become one in “My hand” [Ez.
 37:19], the hand of God – that is, miraculously, with the help of the clouds from Heaven.”
 Kol HaTor, 2.101, translated by R’ Yechiel bar Lev and K. Skaist, pg.
 81

 עץ יוסף = ישו